6 Go-To House Pricing Strategies Used to Sell Real Estate

 • When was the home built?

-However, you’ll need to follow up your online home value estimate with a real estate agent’s expertise for accuracy purposes to ensure your estimate takes into account recent upgrades and location factions, such as road noise, nearby power lines, and school district quality.
+However, you’ll need to follow up your online home value estimate with a real estate agent’s expertise for accuracy purposes to ensure your estimate takes into account recent upgrades and location factors, such as road noise, nearby power lines, and school district quality.

 Get an Estimate on Your Home's Value